ian-ross/old-blog/posts/2013/12/07/data-analysis-fft-8/text.markdown

 ---

-We're going to do a number of different things to optimise the code developed in the previous section, but before we do that, we need to do some baseline performance measurements, so that we know that our "improvements" really are improving things.
+We're going to do a number of different things to optimise the code developed in the previous article, but before we do that, we need to do some baseline performance measurements, so that we know that our "improvements" really are improving things.
 The performance results we see will also help to guide us a little in the optimisations that